Introduction

 if (!result.plugin.ok) {

-// The Rutoken plugin initialization error needs to be handled here
+// Handle Rutoken plugin initialization error

 }